xrxbsx/Cascade/README.md

 - fast setup
 - lightweight
 - simple API design
-- powerful NIO implementation
+- powerful NIO implementation with the reactor pattern
-- UDP and TCP support
+- TCP support (UDP will follow)
 - packets
 - protocol system
 - callback system
-- buffer pooling

 ## Important
 Packet id -128 is used for internal UDP port handling, so it is better to not use this id.
 Maybe some other negative ids will be used for internal stuff such as cryptography in the future.